ezrarag/ready-aim-go-website-for-deploy/AI_PULSE_SYSTEM.md

 ## Overview

-The **AI Pulse System** is ReadyAimGo's intelligence layer that automatically synthesizes data from multiple sources (GitHub, Vercel, Gmail, Google Calendar, Slack) and provides AI-powered insights directly in your dashboard.
+The **AI Pulse System** is ReadyAimGo's intelligence layer that automatically synthesizes data from multiple sources (GitHub, Vercel, Gmail, Google Calendar, Zoho Mail, Zoho Calendar, Slack) and provides AI-powered insights directly in your dashboard.

 ## 🏗️ Architecture